QilongZhang/srswiki/v3_EN_SpecialControl.md

 ```
 vhost __defaultVhost__ {
+    # for play client, both RTMP and other stream clients,
+    # for instance, the HTTP FLV stream clients.
+    play {
         # whether enable the auto atc,
         # if enabled, detect the bravo_atc="true" in onMetaData packet,
         # set atc to on if matched.
         # always ignore the onMetaData if atc_auto is off.
-    # default: on
+        # default: off
-    atc_auto        on;
+        atc_auto        off;
+    }
 }

 Winlin 2015.8